Portuguese Empire: Goa, Malacca and Southeast Asia

 By the end of 1509, Albuquerque became viceroy of the East Indies with the capital at Velha Goa, after the Cape route was discovered by Vasco da Gama.
 In contrast to Almeida, Albuquerque was more concerned with strengthening the navy, as well as being more compliant with the interests of the kingdom.
 His first objective was to conquer Goa, due to its strategic location as a defensive fort positioned between Kerala and Gujarat, as well as its prominence for Arabian horse imports.

-The initial capture of Goa from the Bijapur sultanate in 1510 was soon countered by the Bijapuris, but with the help of Hindu privateer Timoji, on November 25 of the same year it was recaptured.
+The initial capture of Goa from the Bijapur sultanate in 1510 was soon countered by the Bijapuris, but with the help of Hindu privateer Timoji, on 25 November of the same year it was recaptured.
 In Goa, Albuquerque began the first Portuguese mint in India in 1510.
 He encouraged Portuguese settlers to marry local women, built a church in honor of St. Catherine (as it was recaptured on her feast day), and attempted to build rapport with the Hindus by protecting their temples and reducing their tax requirements.
 The Portuguese maintained friendly relations with the south Indian Emperors of the Vijayanagara Empire.

-In April 1511, Albuquerque sailed to Malacca in Malaysia, the largest spice market of the period.
+In April 1511, Albuquerque sailed to Malacca on the Malay Peninsula, the largest spice market of the period.
 Though the trade was largely dominated by the Gujarati, other groups such as the Turks, Persians, Armenians, Tamils and Abyssinians traded there.
 Albuquerque targeted Malacca to impede the Muslim and Venetian influence in the spice trade and increase that of Lisbon.
-By July 1511, Albuquerque had captured Malacca and sent Antonio de Abreu and Francisco Serrão (along with Ferdinand Magellan) to explore the Indonesian archipelago.
+By July 1511, Albuquerque had captured Malacca and sent António de Abreu and Francisco Serrão (along with Ferdinand Magellan) to explore the Indonesian archipelago.

 The Malacca peninsula became the strategic base for Portuguese trade expansion with China and Southeast Asia.
 A strong gate, called the A Famosa, was erected to defend the city and remains.
 Learning of Siamese ambitions over Malacca, Albuquerque immediately sent Duarte Fernandes on a diplomatic mission to the Kingdom of Siam (modern Thailand), where he was the first European to arrive, establishing amicable relations and trade between both kingdoms.

 The Portuguese empire pushed further south and proceeded to discover Timor in 1512.
 Jorge de Meneses discovered New Guinea in 1526, naming it the "Island of the Papua".
 In 1517, João da Silveira commanded a fleet to Chittagong, and by 1528, the Portuguese had established a settlement in Chittagong.
-The Portuguese eventually based their center of operations along the Hugli River, where they encountered Muslims, Hindus, and Portuguese deserters known as Chatins.
+The Portuguese eventually based their centre of operations along the Hugli River, where they encountered Muslims, Hindus, and Portuguese deserters known as Chatins.